DSD-DBS/mbse-handbook/docs/modeling_rules/operational_analysis.md

 ### Interaction

 #### OIN-010 - Use interaction naming rules
-- Sentence case - the first letter of the first word in a sentence is capitalised.
+- The name is written in Sentence case - the first letter of the first word in a sentence is capitalised.
+- The name begin with a verb in
 - The name of the interaction is not the definition of the interaction (for the definition refer to OIN-010) and will be filtered in diagrams.
 The name may be freely chosen and should give guidance to the modellers about what is expressed by it.

-#### OIN-040 - Define identification of interaction
+- The name of the interaction starts with a participle (verb).
-- Each interaction has a unique identifier in the format of e.g. O-INT12345.
-Note: The definition of unique identifiers will be done automatically by Capella.

 #### OIN-010 - Use exchange items to descripe the data exchange of an interaction
 - Each interaction has at least one exchange item associated to it.
 These exchange items define the interaction.